pivotalsoftware/ESarch/README.md

 > Note: If this was your first time using the Pivotal Application Service, notice how easy it is to create services via the marketplace.
 Pivotal Application Service is designed to offer a low code, low friction developer experience.

+#### The Axon Trader Configuration

+The configuration of the backend microservices in the Axon Trader application is handled by [Spring Cloud Services Config][3].
+In the `pave.sh` script, when commissioning Spring Cloud Services Config, a file called `config-server-setup.json` is used to tell the service where it can find the configuration for the mocroservices.
+If you wish to change this location, edit the file.
+The config repository can be cloned from [here][21].

-### 2. Building and Pushing the Axon Trader applications Pivotal Web Services
+## 2. Building and Pushing the Axon Trader applications Pivotal Web Services

 Now the PWS space is "paved" we can build and "push" our microservice applications and their user interface to it.
-A script called `deploy-backend.sh` has been provided to do this to save you a little typing...
+A script called `deploy-backend.sh` has been provided to do this to save you a little more repetative typing...

 ```bash
 # you need to provide the deploy script with your PCF username, password, org and space...
 $ ./deploy-backend.sh <PWS-USERNAME> <PWS-PASSWORD> <PWS-ORG> <PWS-SPACE>
 ```

-> Notice how easy it is to run your apps in the cloud.
-In a couple of minutes you'll have running micoservices who's HTTP URL's are accessible from anywhere that will keep running no matter what.
+> If you open the script you'll notice how easy it is to use `cf push` to run your apps in the cloud.
+In a couple of minutes you can have micoservices with externally accessible URL's and which will keep running no matter what.

 When the script has finished, you should see a list of your currently deployed apps and their URL's...